sushil2601/javaScript_practise/REACT.md

 Q.How to handled forms in React?
 Ans :-

-    The preferred and recommended approach for handling forms in React is by using controlled components.
+    .The preferred and recommended approach for handling forms in React is by using controlled components.

 Q. How can you handle multiple input fields in a controlled form?
 Ans :-

-    Maintain separate state variables for each input field and update them individually using the onChange event.
+   .Maintain separate state variables for each input field and update them individually using the onChange event.

 Q. How do you handle form validation in a controlled component?
 Ans :-

-    By using conditional rendering based on the state and validate input values before updating the state.
+    .By using conditional rendering based on the state and validate input values before updating the state.

 Q. Custom hook :-
 Ans :-

     .A custom hook is simply a user defined JavaScript function whose name starts with use.

     .It lets you extract reusable “hook logic” out of a component so that it can be shared across many components without repeating code.

     .Move duplicated hook logic (e.g., form handling, data fetching) into a single function.

 <!-- Code Splitting -->

 Q. What is code Splitting in React?
 Ans :-

     .Code Splitting means breaking your JavaScript bundle into smaller parts (chunks).
     .These parts are loaded only when needed.